Bank of Canada Interest Rate

 Negative interest rates are an unorthodox form of monetary policy where interest rates fall below 0%.
 This means borrowers will be credited interest instead of paying it to lenders.
 An issue with negative interest rates is that banks cannot pass on the cost of the negative rate to their customers.
 Such a policy can cause issues in the market, and as a result, the governor of the Bank of Canada has decided against using negative rates for now.

-Japan has been using negative interest rates since 2016, creating stagnant consumer prices and deflation stifling wages and corporate investment – which has severely affected its economic growth.
+Japan has been using negative interest rates since 2016, creating stagnant consumer prices and deflation, stifling wages and corporate investment, and severely affecting its economic growth.
 However, in a 2015 paper on Negative Policy Rates by the Bank of Canada, the author argues there is little evidence to suggest negative rates create significant market volatility or disruption and has cited the examples of several banks (notably in Europe) that have used the policy with some effectiveness.
 Ultimately, though, the author suggests that more time is needed to study the overall impacts of negative rates.

 How Does the Overnight Rate Work?